sfryers/MT32Editor/Readme.txt

 - Check that you don't have multiple partials with the exact same parameter settings, which can cause them to cancel each other out completely (or alternatively to sound at double the volume).
 Try moving the Fine pitch control a small amount to ensure the partials are not perfectly out of phase with one another.
 - Check that you have your MIDI input device connected to the selected MIDI In port.
 - Check that your MIDI input device is set to send on MIDI channel 2 (or whichever channel your MT-32 is using for Part 1).
+- Check in the system settings window that Part 1 and the Rhythm Part are assigned to an appropriate channel (2 and 10 by default).
+If any part is assigned a channel value of zero, it will be disabled.
 - Press the refresh button in the Timbre Editor to re-send the current timbre data to the connected MIDI device.

 Unexpected timbres are coming from my device: